adammiller1/architecture-center/docs/anti-patterns/chatty-io/index.md

 var user = await response.Content.ReadAsStringAsync();
 ```

-Consider buffering data in memory and then writing the buffered data to a file as a single operation.
+For file I/O, consider buffering data in memory and then writing the buffered data to a file as a single operation.
 This approach reduces the overhead from repeatedly opening and closing the file, and helps to reduce fragmentation of the file on disk.

 ```csharp
 // Save a list of customer objects to a file